kyma-project/website/content/blog-posts/2020-03-31-release-notes-1.11/index.md

 - [Console](#console) - Storage for currently authenticated user changed to sessionStorage, security vulnerabilities fixed
 - [Eventing](#eventing) - Migration to new Knative Eventing Mesh, Knative Eventing foundation layer upgrade
 - [API Packages (beta)](#api-packages-beta) - API packages introduced

+## Known Issues

+### Certificates for cluster provisioning handled by Gardener

+We have unified the way Gardener handles certificates required for cluster provisioning.
+Before 1.11, `apiserver-proxy` still had certificates issued under the xip.io domain with a self-signed certificate, whereas Gardener already managed other certificates.
+To simplify certificate management, we unified this approach to allow Gardener to manage all certificates.
+We have also modified TLS certificate handling to ensure Kyma components react to the TLS rotation Gardener provides.
+Bear in mind that the domain for which you request the certificate is subject to character restrictions.
+This means that if the domain name in the cluster override exceeds 54 characters, installation will fail with an error.
+To avoid any potential issues with the upgrade, make sure your existing cluster domain name does not exceed 54 characters.
+If it does, you need to create a new cluster with a shorter domain name.
+For details, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.11/docs/migration-guides/1.10-1.11.md).

 ## Security